"Wading sea cows" get protected EU product status

 Over 1,000 such designations of origin have been registered since the EU scheme began in 1992, the idea being that protected names signify authentic products from distinct geographic areas.

-The EU says the protection denotes quality and helps farmers reconnect with consumers in a modern era when shoppers may live thousands of kilometers away from where goods are produced.
+The EU says the protection denotes quality and helps farmers reconnect with consumers in a modern era when shoppers may live thousands of kilometres away from where goods are produced.

 But the designations have also drawn criticism of member states accused of using them to claim sole ownership of generic product names.